themattrix/python-pypi-template/README.md

 ## Local Tests

-Docker, Compose, and [Tox](https://tox.readthedocs.org/en/latest/) are used to approximate the environment that Travis CI, Landscape, and Coveralls all run when you push.
+Docker, Compose, and [Tox](https://tox.readthedocs.org/en/latest/) are used to approximate the environment that Travis CI, Code Climate, and Coveralls all run when you push.
 This will allow you to test your code against multiple versions of Python (2.6, 2.7, 3.3, 3.4, 3.5, PyPy, and PyPy3) locally before pushing it or even committing it.

 To run everything (this will take a while the first time you run it, but subsequent runs will be quick):